Coordinate calculus methods¶

 OUTPUT:

-• string defining the calculus method, one of
+String defining the calculus method; one of

-• 'SR': Sage’s default symbolic engine (Symbolic Ring)
+– Sage’s default symbolic engine (Symbolic Ring)'sympy'

 EXAMPLES: